sjgallagher2/PyWORDS/README.md

 Fortunately, William Whitaker developed a fairly extensive dictionary written in a somewhat human-readable raw text format, and he provided an accompanying program written in Ada with very strong functionality.
 Several projects have aimed to bring WORDS to the Python language, but to date their attempts have been limited to word lookup alone.
 And so, I've decided to part with the existing work, and to develop *yet another* Python port of the WORDS program, to my own needs.

+The original Whitaker's WORDS program is available online in several places, including University of Notre Dame ([here](http://archives.nd.edu/words.html)), and mk270's Github repository ([repo](https://github.com/mk270/whitakers-words), [website](https://mk270.github.io/whitakers-words/)).
+This program also borrows (minimally) from other Python ports of WORDS, such as this ArchimedesDigital [open_words program](https://github.com/ArchimedesDigital/open_words), and this repository called [whitakers_words](https://github.com/blagae/whitakers_words) from blagae.

+To learn more about the original WORDS program, I highly recommend reading Whitaker's own original description, available in this repository under `archive/`, which is reproduced from last version of the WORDS website stored in the WaybackMachine.

 ## Current Functionality

 The dictionary builder is functional, and it works much faster than previous versions.
 Running the complete text of Euler's *Institutionum Calculi Integralis Vol. 1* through without filtering takes about 30 seconds.
 With filtering, the time is reduced, sometimes to as little as <1 second.